 - Pour the egg mixture (photo 9) in and finish with some extra cheese and onions greens (photo 10).

-- Bake the Quiche Lorraine for 30-40 minutes and allow to rest.
+- Bake for 30-40 minutes and allow to rest on a wire rack.

-Serve the Quiche Lorraine warm or chilled for a later meal.
+Serve warm or chilled for a later meal.

 The flavor is the best served warm or at room temperature.